simoncblyth/opticks/notes/progress.rst

 * X4/ExtG4 package for direct conversion of in memory Geant4 model into Opticks GGeo
 * YoctoGLRap YOG package for direct conversion from Geant4 into glTF
-* direct conversions of G4VSolid into Opticks CSG nnode trees, and GMesh polygonizations
+* direct fully analytic conversions of G4VSolid into Opticks CSG nnode trees,
+* direct conversions of G4 polgonizations (triangle approximation) into Opticks GMesh
+* adopt integrated approach for analytic and approximate geometry, incorporating both into GGeo rather than the former separate GScene approach
 * direct conversions of materials and surfaces

 2018 May : adopt modern CMake target export/import : **simplifies configuration**